-Based on the results of this re-registration audit it has been determined that the management system is effectively implemented and meets the requirements relative to the scope of registration and audit criteria, therefore, a recommendation for registration is made to SAI Global.
+Based on the results of this surveillance audit it has been determined that the management system is effectively implemented and meets the requirements relative to the scope of registration and audit criteria.
+The action plans related to the non-conformances has been reviewed and considered acceptable.
+As applicable, any major non-conformance has been closed and implementation of action plan for minor non-conformance will be reviewed at the next surveillance audit.
+Therefore, a recommendation to maintain the registration is made to SAI Global.